ishaansharmaroarke/100-days-of-code/log.md

 **Thoughts**: The modal popup part was decent.
 I finished working on all of this at 4 am in the morning, but that’s because I procrastinated on this thing the whole day.
 I followed a tutorial to create the modal popup and customized it based on my requirements.
 I also set up MongoDB in my project using Mongoose.

 ![Alt text](imgs/day3.png)

+### Day 4: August 17, 2023

+**Today’s Progress**: Created schema and function to push data to the database.

+**Thoughts**: I watched a lot of tutorials for this one.
+I learned some best practices, I think.

+### Day 5: August 18, 2023

+**Today’s Progress**: Hackerrank.

+**Thoughts**: I took a break from working on the Discord bot.
+I started doing random challenges on Hackerrank with a friend.
+It was good.
+I liked solving problems.

+### Day 6: August 19, 2023

+**Today’s Progress**: Hackerrank again!

+**Thoughts**: Again, I did Hackerrank only.
+I had a lot of work to do.
+This time I created a String Validation function in Python.
+I read the question wrong and created the functions myself so that took me one hour.